masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 #### Poll for Cloud Controller for ASGs or events

 None of silk-release communicates directly with CAPI.
 Information about ASGs are passed in on container creation.
-If you want information about new ASGs has been added through Cloud Controller, but that haven't been passed through on the config because the app has not been restarted, you can [poll CAPI](https://apidocs.cloudfoundry.org/280/security_groups/list_all_security_groups.html).
+If you want information about new ASGs that have been added through Cloud Controller, but that haven't been passed through on the config because the app has not been restarted, you can [poll CAPI](https://apidocs.cloudfoundry.org/280/security_groups/list_all_security_groups.html).

 If you want information on org, space, app events for use by your CNI plugin, see [the CF API docs](https://apidocs.cloudfoundry.org/280).